deniz-korman/salticid-dynamicfocus-dfdd/README.md

 This repository implements a modified version of the **FocalSplit DfDD algorithm** (https://arxiv.org/abs/2504.11202), adapted from a camera-based framework to simulate the optical properties of the jumping spider *Habronattus pyrrithrix*.

-Rather than operating on a conventional imaging system, this implementation emulates, the **focal properties of the spider’s principal eyes**, **Retinal tier structure (Tier I & Tier II)** and **viewing-angle-dependent optical effects**
+Rather than operating on a conventional imaging system, this implementation emulates, the **optical properties of the spider’s principal eyes**, **retinal tier structure (Tier I & Tier II)** and **viewing-angle-dependent optical effects**

 ### Given an input image and defined visual parameters, the system: